Sydney’s Backyard Ultra

 St Ives Showground, 18 April 2026

-All trail runners all have a different story about why they run.
-If you ask, most will say their goal is to keep going further and longer than ever before.
+If you ask trail runners most will say their goal is to run further and longer than ever before.

-What is universal is that finishing one very long race often plants a seed for the next.
-It’s addictive.
+What is also quite common is that finishing one very long race plants a seed for the next.

 These were greater in Sydney’s Backyard Ultra than any other run.
-And yet I'm already Googling race calendars for my next hit.
+That’s why, just one week after finishing, I'm already Googling race calendars for my next hit.

 Notes on the format:

-in a Backyard Ultra, every runner completes the same 6.71km loop every hour, on the hour, until just one person remains.
+in a Backyard Ultra, every runner completes the same 6.71km lap every hour, on the hour, until just one person remains.
 They are the winner.
-Everyone else just registers the number of laps they successfully completed.
-This year's winner ran for a mind-blowing 75 hours.
-That's 500km, and earned a place on the Australian National Team.
+Everyone else just registers the number of laps they completed.
+This year's winner ran a mind-blowing 75 hours (500km), and earned a place on the Australian National Team.
 The rest of us gave everything we had.

-Sydney’s Backyard Ultra: A race without a finish line needs a mindset without any limits.
+A race with no finish line needs a mindset without limits.

 Good people